MARTIMM/gnome-gtk3/docs/content-docs/reference/Gtk3/Builder.md

     method gtk_builder_connect_signals_full ( Hash $handlers )

-  * Hash $handlers; a table used to register handlers to process a signal.
+  * $handlers; a table used to register handlers to process a signal.
 Each entry in this table has a key which is the name of the handler method.
 The value is a list of which the first element is the object wherin the method is defined.
 The rest of the list are optional named attributes and are provided to the method.
 See also `register-signal()` in **Gnome::GObject::Object**.

 An example where a gui is described in XML.
 It has a Window with a Button, both having a signal description;